WisTex/Neuhub/view/theme/redbasic-starter-kit/README.md

 1. Update `img/screenshot.png` with a screenshot of your new theme.
 2. Update `php/theme.php` again if you want to give it a new version number.
 3. Change the `README.md` file if you plan on sharing your new theme with others.
-4. Upload your changes to your website via Git, FTP, or cPanel File Manager.
+4. Upload the changes to your website via Git, FTP, or cPanel File Manager.

 ## Notes